chaozhi/PolyOrigin_Evaluate/README.md

 ## Evaluate with real 3x3 half-diallel potato data

-* In "run_polyorigin", "step1_run_polyorigin.jl" perform haplotype reconstruction using input genofile "TableS2_dose.csv" and pedfile "TableS3_ped.csv".
+* In "potato3x3/run_polyorigin", "step1_run_polyorigin.jl" perform haplotype reconstruction using input genofile "TableS2_dose.csv" and pedfile "TableS3_ped.csv".

-* In "run_mappoly"
+* In "potato3x3/run_mappoly"
   * genofile "potato_pop?_chr??_dose_mappoly.csv" was extracted from "TableS2_dose.csv", and pedfile "potato_pop?_ped.csv" was extracted from "TableS3_ped.csv".
   * "step1_run_mappoly.R" perform haplotype reconstruction using MAPpoly for each sub-population and each chromosome.